-This value represents the distance of Sublocus DVL above the sea floor.
-It is only valid when the DVL is bottom tracking.
+This value represents the distance of Sublocus above the sea floor.
+It is only valid when a DVL is connected to the system and bottom tracking.
 The bottom tracking active field in the filter status can be used to determine if this value is valid.